 My husband laughed when I mentioned taking our three-year-old for a vision test.
 I had noticed that her sisters were outperforming her when it came to her letter learning and shape recognition, which for a 3-year old shouldn’t be too concerning because everyone learns at a different pace.
-I finally did get concerned when she told me that she was having trouble seeing the picture on an audio book box and then covered one eye and squinted.
-I figured that her squinting and eye covering was probably nothing, but I still scheduled a visit to a children’s eye doctor just to be safe.
+I finally did get concerned when she told me that she was having trouble seeing the picture on an audiobook box and then covered one eye and squinted.
+I figured that her squinting and eye covering was probably nothing, but I still scheduled a visit to a children’s eye doctor to be safe.
 We would also be able to rule out if an eyesight problem affecting her learning.
-A vision problem might be easier to address, now when she is younger than trying to fix something she has struggled with for a while.
-I found vision doctor that specialized in children’s vision.
+A vision problem might be easier to address when she is younger than trying to fix something she has struggled with for a while.
+I found a vision doctor that specialized in children’s vision.

 Throughout the tests with the assistant, my daughter seemed to do well.
-Maybe, her vision was fine after all, but later when the doctor came in, he checked her and found out she had a convergence insufficiency problem and was slightly farsighted.
+Maybe, her vision was okay after all, but later, when the doctor came in, he checked her and found out she had a convergence insufficiency problem and was slightly farsighted.
 He said that the farsightedness was normal for her age, but I needed to address the convergence insufficiency problem.
 He told me to make a “Brock String” and do some “Pencil Push-Ups.”
 I went to the craft store for supplies and followed the directions from the links below.

 (The links below will take you to other sites that give more information.)

 Disclaimer: I am not a doctor, so you are responsible for making informed decisions about your child’s healthcare and follow the advice of people trained in medicine.
 This treatment helped my daughter but may not work for yours; I’m sorry to say.